AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

   Whenever software targets different platforms that change the underlying character width of the string-types, the string literals have to change as well.
-To be able to compile on different platforms while using different compiler symbols to manipulate the character width, almost all string literals in \alib sources are enclosed by this macro.
+To be able to compile on different platforms while using different compiler-symbols to manipulate the character width, almost all string literals in \alib sources are enclosed by this macro.
 The exception concerns such literals which are assigned to narrow string type \alib{NString}, or those where explicit string types \alib{WString} or \alib{XString} are used.